bhky/nodding-pigeon/README.md

 # Introduction

-The **Nodding Pigeon: Head Gesture Detection** library provides a pre-trained model and a simple inference API for detecting head gestures in short videos.
+The **Nodding Pigeon** library provides a pre-trained model and a simple inference API for detecting **head gestures** in short videos.
 Under the hood, it uses Google [MediaPipe](https://google.github.io/mediapipe/) for collecting the landmark features.